binaryJAZZ/CelestEd/README.md

 >NOTE: You currently can't select enemies in WAYPOINT mode.
 To switch which enemy's waypont path you're editing, you
 >have to go back to ENEMY mode, select the enemy, and then return to WAYPOINT mode.

+To see all enemies' fields of view (FOVs) as they walk along their waypoint paths, go under the options menu and press the "Show enemy FOVs" button.
+Press it again (when it reads "Hide enemy FOVs") to make the FOVs dissapear.
+FOVs will also be invisible if enemies are invisible.